Data Centers in Charleston

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The market does not host any public internet exchange points.
-Peering is typically handled privately between carriers or routed through upstream providers in larger cities like Ashburn or Pittsburgh.
+Internet Exchange Points (IXPs): Public internet exchange points are not a feature of this market.
+Peering is typically handled privately between carriers or routed through major national hubs like Ashburn.

 Power Analysis

-Average Cost Of Power Industrial electricity rates in Charleston are estimated to be between $0.06 and $0.08 per kWh as of September 2025.
-This competitive pricing is driven by a grid dominated by coal generation and directly lowers the total cost of ownership for power-intensive operations.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09/kWh, as of September 2025.
+This competitive pricing can substantially lower the total cost of ownership for power-dense deployments.
+The state's energy mix is dominated by coal (approximately 86%), ensuring a consistent supply.

 Market Access, Business & Tax Climate